Salve Faculty Spotlight: Professor Alfred Kwolek

 When asked to give advice for young college students, he replied immediately.
 “In everything you’re involved in, even if you’re sweeping a floor, sweep it like nobody else.
 Do not be happy with average.
 Just because everyone else in the classroom, on the team, in your office is slaffing off, don’t join in.
 Be the hardest worker.
 Exert the most effort.”

 “Because I had to,” he admits.
 “Because I could say hardly anything.
 Exert an all-out effort in everything and treat everyone like you would like to be treated.”
-Salve Regina is lucky to have the type of person and educated that Professor Kwolek is.
+Salve Regina is lucky to have the type of person and educator that Professor Kwolek is.

 Photos provided by Professor Kwolek and WikiCommons.